 7. Metricool

-Metricool stands out as an all-in-one platform that combines scheduling with robust analytics, even on its free plan.
-It’s one of the few free social media management tools that provides a unified dashboard where you can manage one brand, track competitors, and view performance data without paying a cent.
-This integrated approach saves time by keeping publishing and analysis in one place.
+Metricool is unique in that it offers an all-in-one platform, combining scheduling with rich analytics, even on its free plan.
+It’s one of a few free social media management tools that’ll give you a unified dashboard in which you can manage one brand, track competitors, and view performance data without paying a dime.
+That unified approach will save you some time by keeping publishing and analysis in one place.

-The free plan offers a generous 50 scheduled posts per month and includes analytics with three months of historical data, which is more comprehensive than many competitors.
-It even includes a basic AI assistant for content creation.
-The primary drawback is that support for key networks like LinkedIn and X (Twitter) requires paid add-ons, making the free version best suited for those focusing on platforms like Instagram, Facebook, and TikTok.
+The free plan generously includes 50 scheduled posts per month, along with analytics and three months of historical data, which is more comprehensive than most competitors.
+It even includes a basic AI assistant to help create content.
+The main negative is that support for some key networks, such as LinkedIn and X, requires paid add-ons, so the free version is best for those with a main focus on Instagram, Facebook, and TikTok.

 Key Features & Limitations

-Best For: Data-driven solo marketers and small businesses who want deep analytics and competitor insights alongside their scheduling tool.
+Best For: Data-driven solo marketers and small businesses that need deep analytics and competitor insights along with their scheduling tool.

 Pros: